IN THE PRESS

 What is Long Game?

-- Long Game is the mobile personal finance app that uses games with cash prizes to help users win the savings game, magically transforming money-management-haters into financial winners.
+- Long Game is the mobile personal finance app that uses games with cash prizes to help users win the finances game, magically transforming money-management-haters into financial winners.

-- As users save into their FDIC insured, interest-bearing savings jars and are are rewarded with Coins for saving, which they use to play games in the app for cash prizes.
+- As users save into their FDIC insured, interest-bearing finances jars and are are rewarded with Coins for saving, which they use to play games in the app for cash prizes.

-- Plus, with the Long Game debit card and spending account users get extra rewards for every purchase, and can accelerate their savings with RoundUp.
+- Plus, with the Long Game debit card and spending account users get extra rewards for every purchase, and can accelerate their finances with RoundUp.

 - Games are fun, lightweight interactions modeled on the most popular games in America, such as lotteries, scratchers and mobile games.